-\begin{remark} In \cite{thomason}, Thomason shows that a group scheme $G \to S$ satisfies the resolution property in the following cases: \begin{enumerate} \item $S$ is a separated, regular noetherian scheme of dimension $\le 1$ and $G \to S$ is affine. \item $S$ is a separated, regular noetherian scheme of dimension $\le 2$ and $\pi: G \to S$ is affine, flat and finitely presented such that $\pi_* \oh_G$ is locally a projective module over $\oh_S$ (eg., $G \to S$ is smooth with connected fibers). \item $S$ has an ample family of line bundles (eg., $S$ is regular or affine), $G \to S$ is a reductive group scheme such that either (i) $G$ is split reductive, (ii) $G$ is semisimple, (iii) $G$ has isotrivial radical and coradical or (iv) $S$ is normal. \end{enumerate} \end{remark}
+\begin{remark} In \cite{thomason}, Thomason shows that a group scheme $G \to S$ satisfies the resolution property in the following cases: \begin{enumerate} \item The scheme $S$ is a separated, regular Noetherian scheme of dimension $\le 1$ and $G \to S$ is affine. \item The scheme $S$ is a separated, regular Noetherian scheme of dimension $\le 2$ and $\pi: G \to S$ is affine, flat and finitely presented such that $\pi_* \oh_G$ is locally a projective module over $\oh_S$ (for example, $G \to S$ is smooth with connected fibers). \item The scheme $S$ has an ample family of line bundles (e.g., $S$ is regular or affine), $G \to S$ is a reductive group scheme such that either (i) $G$ is split reductive, (ii) $G$ is semisimple, (iii) $G$ has isotrivial radical and coradical or (iv) $S$ is normal. \end{enumerate} \end{remark}